AitorMasa/AitorMasa/README.md

 Highlights

-Data preparation and validation
+-Data preparation and validation
-PostgreSQL analysis
+-PostgreSQL analysis
-Churn segmentation
+-Churn segmentation
-Revenue-at-risk analysis
+-Revenue-at-risk analysis
-Interactive dashboard
+-Interactive dashboard

 Stack: Python · PostgreSQL · SQL · Power BI

 🔎 How I Work

 My projects typically follow the complete analytical workflow:

-Raw Data → Cleaning → Validation → SQL / Python Analysis → KPIs → Visualization → Conclusions
+-Raw Data → Cleaning → Validation → SQL / Python Analysis → KPIs → Visualization → Conclusions

 For more complex projects:

-Data → Feature Engineering → Model → Evaluation → Human Validation → Iteration
+-Data → Feature Engineering → Model → Evaluation → Human Validation → Iteration

 I focus not only on obtaining results, but also on understanding why they occur, whether they can be trusted, and how they can be used to support a decision.